Ohana100 is promoting literacy and community service.

 By working together with others to support literacy initiatives in our community, Ohana100 is providing direct services to children who are excited about reading a book and volunteers excited about sharing their favorite stories.
 Our dedicated volunteers are servicing many children in Hawaii and New York.

-Ohana100 is a tax-exempt nonprofit, as defined by section 501(c)3 private foundation of the U.S. Internal Revenue Code, EIN: 47-3552375, operating in Hawaii and Western New York.
+Ohana100 is a tax-exempt nonprofit, as defined by section 501(c)3 private foundation of the U.S. Internal Revenue Code, EIN: 47-3552375, operating in Hawaii and New York.
 Your donation is deductible to the full extent allowed by law.

 BEHIND THE NAME